How to Migrate Your Website to a New Host (2026 Step-by-Step)

 • Security headers are in place

-• File permissions are set correctly
+• File permissions are set correctly (typically 644 for files and 755 for directories)

 Performance Checks